Aim: To create a planting scheme in my garden to grow salad leaves and other greens during the winter months.

 Most crops were planted at the start of the season – very little was planted successfully during winter.
 In reality growing in winter, even indoors, is very hard.

-Next year I will grow much more in the late summer / autumn to reflect this and to increase winter yields.
+Next year I will grow much more in the late summer / autumn to reflect the previous point and to increase winter yields.

 |Unusual and tasty crops||We certainly harvested some unusual crops that we haven’t eaten before.
 These were unusual salad crops such as corn salad, land cress and claytonia. |